French Bulldog: Breed profile

 Should I get a French bulldog?

-As one of the world's most popular pets, you'll certainly be in good company if you decide a French bulldog is for you – more so given these dogs make great, cute, and adaptable companions.
+As one of the world's most popular pets, you'll certainly be in good company if you decide a French Bulldog is for you – more so given these dogs make great, cute, and adaptable companions.
 As well as being low-maintenance and friendly, they're particularly suitable for people who lack space.
 Indeed, since they rarely bark (and only need to go out for short periods each day), they're perfect for apartments.
-Health issues and a high upfront cost can make them rather emotional and expensive pets to own, however.

 Get the best advice, tips and top tech for your beloved Pets